kbrown01/SportStandingsScores/README.md

 There are a few nice things done with card-mod to implement nicer tabs, colorize active tabs and provide scrolling tables horizontally on smaller displays.
 Although I will say that I designed this for wall pads in the house with large screens, I would likely change things if I ever implemented it to target phone devices.

+## What's New

+Changed from positional picking of the attributes as columns to using the abbreviation as a key.
+This was required to handle (for now NHL) standings that come back for teams but some have a CLINCH attribute and some do not.